errata-c/PBD/design.md

 - [x] Provide a mechanism to add forces to particles
 - [x] Implement constraint variant, store all constraints in single buffer
 - [x] Provide method to reorder constraint ids
+- [ ] Implement a reusable constraint list
+  - [ ] Constraint references
+  - [ ] Constraint id access
-- [ ] Add object mapping that updates when particles or constraints are removed
+- [ ] Implement a particle prefab class, containing a list of particles and constraints
+- [ ] Implement a rotation tracker class, containing the list of ids to extract rotations from
 - [x] Implement spatial hashing for collision detection
 - [ ] Find collisions using the spatial hashing, add them to a second dynamic constraint set
-- [x] Implement rotational extraction
+- [x] Implement rotational extraction methods
-- [ ] Implement rotational tracking for skeletal animation of deformations
+- [ ] Object map with ID generation